nathanejohnson/whichca/README.md

 and there doesn't seem to be any workaround without a ton of work.
 I guess it was just a matter of time until the leopards ate *my* face.
-For this reason, most of the binary releases are compiled with the latest golang 1.15.* toolchain, except for darwin/arm64, which needs 1.16 to be able to support that platform.
+For this reason, most of the binary releases are compiled with the latest golang 1.15.* toolchain, except for darwin, which needs 1.16 to be able to support that platform as of big sur.

 ## Flags